Russia's ruling party loses a third of seats in Moscow election after protests | Devdiscourse

 Navalny's close allies were among those excluded from the Moscow vote and he had advised supporters to vote tactically for the candidates with the best chance of defeating United Russia.
 He saw the results as vindicating his strategy, though other activists were unhappy that he had asked people to hold their noses and vote for parties that cooperate with the Kremlin.

-United Russia was on track to control 26 of the Moscow's parliament's 45 seats, data showed, meaning it will not have to rely on the Communists, who in any case have often voted with the ruling party on major national issues to get things done.
+United Russia won 25 of the Moscow assembly's 45 seats, final data showed.

 In the last Moscow election in 2014, United Russia performed better, winning 28 seats in its own name and a further 10 through independent candidates whom it had backed.
+This time around, all of its Moscow candidates rebranded as independents in an apparent effort to distance themselves from their party, whose popularity is at a more than decade-long low.

 The Communist Party won 13 seats on Sunday, up from five, at the expense of United Russia, the data showed.
-Two other opposition parties, the opposition Yabloko Party and the Fair Russia Party, appeared to have won three each.
+The opposition Yabloko Party won four seats, and the Fair Russia Party three.
 Several videos circulating on social media showed some voters openly stuffing ballot boxes with multiple voting slips.

-United Russia's Moscow candidates rebranded as independents in an apparent effort to distance themselves from the party, whose popularity is at a more than decade-long low, a tactic that appears not to have paid off.
-Local or regional elections took place on Sunday across all of Russia's 11 time zones.
-United Russia also suffered a setback in an election for the Khabarovsk region's local parliament in the Far East winning just two seats.
+At least six Russian soldiers in Moscow told Reuters they had been coerced into voting and told to provide photographic evidence that they had cast their ballot to their superiors.
+Press-ganging soldiers into voting is a tactic used to boost low turnout in Moscow and is also meant to skew results in favor of pro-Kremlin candidates, critics say.
+Turnout in Moscow on Sunday was just under 22%, data showed.

+"We are being forced to vote and we have to report to the bosses," said one soldier wearing civilian clothes who declined to be named.
+"We are not told who to vote for but we are told to fulfill our civic duty."
+The defense ministry did not respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)